Schedule of Events for the Northeastern Writers' Conference, a.k.a. Camp Necon

 1:00 p.m.
 Dealers Room and Art Show Re-open

-The centerpiece of Necon Programming.
-Toastmaster Charles R. Rutledge honorably interviews this year’s Guests (with a special guest appearance by our good friend Christopher Golden).
+The centerpiece of Camp Necon Programming.
+Toastmaster Trisha J. Wooldridge honorably interviews this year’s Writer Guests of Honor.

 5:30 p.m.
 Dinner; Registration, Dealers Room, and Art Show Close